Jordan Peterson's 12 Rules for Life Illustrated

 Next time you're in a conversation, focus on listening.
 Allow the other person talk for longer and without interruption, and they'll reveal themselves in ways you may not have seen before.
 Your ambition as a listener is to ask open questions and to summarise the answers in response, thus forcing yourself to distil the speaker's true perceptions.

 Assume the person you are listening to might know something you don't.

-Chapter ten highlights the disintegration of order into chaos, led by imprecise communication and conceptualisation of that which threatens us.
+This rule highlights the disintegration of order into chaos, led by imprecise communication and conceptualisation of that which threatens us.

 In any conversation, if you identify a problem with clear and careful language, you bring it to the fore as a viable, obedient object.
 You can then work together to reduce the complexity of the issue and seek a logical solution.